 6. Is your medical school a member of a national or international planetary health or ESH organization?
-1 Yes, the medical school is a member of a national or international planetary health or ESH organization 0 No, the medical school is not a member of such an organization Score explanation: VCU SOM recently joined the Global Consortium on Climate and Health Education.
+1 Yes, the medical school is a member of a national or international planetary health or ESH organization 0 No, the medical school is not a member of such an organization Score explanation: The medical school is no longer a member of the Global Consortium on Climate and Health Education and is not a member of other EHS or planetary health organizations.